Types of Stone Flooring for Your Home

 • Creates a natural, elegant look that we can’t get with other materials.

-• It can be cleaning easily.
+• It can be cleaned easily.

 Cons of Limestone Flooring